jangwonlee-rptly/heimdex/README.md

 2. Copy `deploy/.env.example` to `.env` and adjust credentials for your local stack.
 3. Install [pre-commit](https://pre-commit.com) and run `pre-commit install` to enable linting hooks.
 4. Use `make up` to build and start the uv-based API and worker containers, and `make down` to stop them.
+5. Verify the API health endpoint with `make health`; the worker emits JSON heartbeats every ~20 seconds in the logs.

 Future steps will introduce service implementations, Docker images, and integration plumbing.
 For now, this repository provides a clean scaffold to build on.